 The favorite of poets and romantics since time immemorial, the rose has always been the flower of love and beauty; any lover worth their salt can tell you that.
 But medicinal as they are just to look upon and inhale, they also offer a myriad of benefits when taken internally.
 The petals, packed with antioxidant bioflavanoids, are cooling to the body and mind.
-They help to clear out signs of inflammation and heat such as anger and irritability, fevers, gastritis and heartburn — good for those with too much fire in their constitution.
+They help to clear heat such as anger and irritability, warm bodies, gastritis and heartburn — good for those with too much fire in their constitution.
 They have an affinity for the nervous system, where they have an uplifting and restorative effect.
-They are particularly useful for easing signs of depression and helping one through a time of grief and loss.
+They are particularly useful for helping one through a time of grief and loss.
 Their astringent action tones tissue and checks excessive secretions.
 This is helpful in the digestive tract for hyper-acidity states or to ease diarrhea or loose stools — as well as in the female reproductive system, where they can help with heavy bleeding.

 Make these decadent truffles for someone you love (which might very well include yourself).

 - 1 cup + 2 tablespoons coconut milk or heavy cream